easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 <center>
 <a href="./Images/Environment/leftShiftCO.png"><img src="./Images/Environment/leftShiftCO.png"></a>
-<i>Figure 7.
-Oxygen concentration at partial pressure of oxygen in the blood with carboxyhemoglobin present.
+<i>@figuredef {EnvironmentCarboxyhemoglobinCurve} Oxygen concentration at partial pressure of oxygen in the blood with carboxyhemoglobin present.
 The dashed lines show what the curves would look like without the characteristic leftward shift.</i>
 </center><br>

 @anchor environment-dependencies